TheMetalCode/web_automation_primer/README.md

 Web Automation Primer
 =====================

-A training excercise for those relatively new to automated web testing, using [Cucumber](http://cukes.info), [Capybara](https://github.com/jnicklas/capybara), and [SitePrism](https://github.com/natritmeyer/site_prism).
+A training excercise for those relatively new to automated web testing, using [Cucumber](http://cukes.info), [Watir Webdriver](http://watirwebdriver.com/), and [TestFactory](https://github.com/KualiCo/TestFactory).

 ## But What If I'm Not Good At Ruby Yet?